logicly-au/docs.omsss.online/doc/overview.rst

 The OMSSS is an online service funded by the Australian Government Department of Health as part of the Primary Mental Health Care Minimum Data Set (PMHC MDS).
-It allows clients of mental health services commissioned by Primary Health Networks (PHNs) to complete the standardised outcome measures mandated in the PMHC MDS and have the results reported back to their service providers.
+It allows clients of mental health services commissioned by Primary Health Networks (PHNs) to complete the standardised measures mandated in the PMHC MDS and have the results reported back to their service providers.
 The OMSSS offers flexibility in the way that it is implemented, making it more accessible to service consumers who will be able to complete the information on their devices,